 The national park is known for its fascinating history and still lakes, which lie between rugged mountains.
 Take to the trail and explore its serenity with our list of the best walks in Loch Lomond and the Trossachs.

 Ben Lomond is themost climbed of the Scottish Munros, with a direct ascent of 974m to its summit.
 Climb north up the tourist path from Rowardennan, then either retrace your ascent route or take the rougher return along Ptarmigan Ridge to the west.
-Map and route.

 What better place to explore the Loch Lomond and the Trossachs National Park than the magical loch itself?
 Inversnaid overlooks Loch Lomond’s upper eastern side.
 For wildlife and wild land enthusiasts, this is a perfect place for a short but energetic walk to recharge your batteries after the long winter.
-Map and route.